geebioso/VDGLM/README.md

 # Intro

-The code in this repository will fit the VDGLM to the 1200 subject release of the Human Connectome Project (HCP) on the UCI High Performance Cluster (HPC).
+The code in this repository s what we used fit the VDGLM to the 1200 subject release of the Human Connectome Project (HCP) on the UCI High Performance Cluster (HPC).
+Note that this code is not intended to be production level code and will require considerable hacking to run.

 ## Data